martincohen/Punity/README.md

 - `build debug|release` - Runs build with MSVC, so you'll need to run `vcvarsall.bat` or Visual Studio Command Prompt.
 - `build debug|release gcc` - Runs build with GCC (note that you need MinGW-W64 to compile successfully).

+## Files

+- `mingw/_mingw_unicode.h` & `mingw/dsound.h` - Provided for your convenience to be able to build with default MinGW installation.
+This file is taken from MinGW-W64 project.
+- `lib/stb_image.h` - Optional library to load images.
+- `lib/stb_vorbis.c` - Optional library to load ogg audio files.
+- `build.bat` - MSVC and MinGW build batch file.
+- `config.h` - Example configuration file that customizes Punity.
+Can be switched off with using `#define NO_CONFIG`
+- `main.c` - Example application using Punity.
+- `punity.h` - Punity's header file.
+- `punity.c` - Punity's source file.

 # Thank you